-Currency Exchange Rates for Australian Dollar ?
-Convert GBP to AUD at todays exchange rate.
+Australian Dollar Money Transfer Rates? where the Currency Exchange Rates for Australia so you can convert GBP to AUD at todays top 10 exchange rates in Australia.
 See historical and money transfer restrictions for Australia

 The Australian currency system uses the Australian dollar as its base currency.
 Called the AUD for short, Australians refer to the dollar as the "buck".
 The currency, introduced in 1966, is typical contracted through the dollar sign ($), and is sometimes distinguished from other dollar currencies by A$.
 The Australian dollar is the sixth most traded currency in the world, after the US dollar, Yen, Pound, Euro and the Swiss Franc through the global foreign exchange markets.
 The Australian currency trading i.e. the value of the Australian dollar is said to be very strong, due to its international ties with America and Asia, as well as the stability of the economy and relative freedom of the foreign exchange market from government intervention.
 It is also favourable due to the county's high interest rates as compared to the rest of the world, making it one of the best exchange rates.

 The history of the Australian dollars exchange rate (sometimes called the Forex rate), started in the 1970's when

 Australia used the fluctuating rate measure "flexible" against the US exchange rate currency (USD).
 The lowest value of the Australian dollar to the United States dollar was in April 2001, when it reached approximately 47.7 United States cents, whilst its highest every was on the 15th of October in 2010, when it reached an equivalence with the United States dollar.
 Freedom to trade foreign exchange has been greatly increased with the introduction of trading sites and currency trading, the buying and selling of foreign currency (foreign money) online has become a very popular activity indeed.
 Sites such as